nss-day-cohort-44/rare-server-rabid-sharks/README.md

 This server code pairs with the Rare Publishing Platform React App which can be found here https://github.com/nss-day-cohort-44/rare-rabid-sharks

-Rare App allows users to make, view, edit, and comment their own posts, as well as the posts of other users
+Rare App allows users to make, view, edit, and comment their own posts, as well as the posts of other users.

+The following Entity Relationship Diagram details the layout of our data tables:

 ![RareServerERD.png](RareServerERD.png)
 RareServerERD.png